 - Low conductivity has low accuracy

-If you want to know more about such products, you can Ask Alex!
+If you want to know more about electromagnetic flow meters or other products, you can get in touch with our engineers!